Interview with Alma Leedham

 Description

-Alma Leedham grew up in London and worked for Hawker aircraft on the Hurricane at the start of the war .
-She later trained as a driver in the Women's Auxiliary Air Force.
-She served at RAF Scampton driving tractors taking bombs to the aircraft.
-Mentions various episodes of her service life: a flash accidentally blowing up a fully bombed Lancaster and setting fire to other nearby aircraft; delivering post from Scampton to Waddington; meeting her husband, a flight sergeant; her tractor being targeted by a German fighter plane.
-Describes the relationships between the WAAFs and the ground and aircrews at the base.
-Remembers the night the Dam Busters went on their operation.
-Tells of her family life after the war.
+Alma Leedham grew up in London and worked for Hawker aircraft on the Hurricane at the start of the war.
+She later trained as a driver in the Women's Auxiliary Air Force, and served at RAF Scampton driving tractors taking bombs to the aircraft.
+Alma describes various episodes of her service life: a flash accidentally blowing up a fully bombed Lancaster and setting fire to other nearby aircraft; delivering post from RAF Scampton to RAF Waddington; meeting her husband who was a flight sergeant; her tractor being targeted by a German fighter plane.
+She describes the relationships between the WAAFs and the ground and aircrews at the base, and recalls the night the Dam Busters went on their operation.
+Alma talks of her family life after the war.

 Creator